MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/revenue-recognition-overview.md

 Companies in industries that sell multiple elements, such as products, services, subscriptions, and so on, must be able to break out multi-element orders so that revenue can be recognized based on a set of company-specific and industry-specific guidelines.

 > [!NOTE]
 > Revenue recognition, including bundle functionality, isn't supported for use in Commerce channels (e-commerce, POS, call center).
-Items configured with revenue recognition shouldn't be added to orders or transactions created in Commerce channels.
+Items configured with revenue recognition should not be added to orders or transactions created in Commerce channels.

 In general, the revenue recognition process can be used to perform these tasks:

-* Allocate revenue, to help guarantee that the appropriate revenue price is recognized, based on the value of the components on multi-element orders.
+* Allocate revenue, to help ensure that the appropriate revenue price is recognized, based on the value of the components on multi-element orders.
 * Defer revenue, based on a revenue schedule that represents the contractual time frame and percentages for recognizing revenue over time.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE44iER]